 Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.
 Ye shall know them by their fruits.
 Do men gather grapes of thorns, or figs of thistles?
 Even so every good tree bringeth forth good fruit; but a corrupt tree bringeth forth evil fruit.
 A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.

-This is not meant as judgement just a law of nature.
-“Evil” is “Live” spelled backwards, after all.
+This is not meant as judgment just a law of nature.
+“Evil” is “Live” spelled backward, after all.
 And, what do “evil” fruits create?
 Damage to life.
 The sacredness to life is lost and the holy spark of God within it is no longer recognized.
-God is replaced with lifeless objects to worship.
+God (or Great Spirit) is replaced with lifeless objects to worship.

 Many of us continue to blindly follow these types of prophets.
-We believe that certain “seeds” are the truth, when on a greater level the same seeds reaped by a collective consciousness of a great number of people are not reaping peace, love and the acknowledgement of life as sacred, but the very opposite.
+We believe that certain “seeds” are the truth when on a greater level the same seeds reaped by a collective consciousness of a great number of people are not reaping peace, love, and the acknowledgment of life as sacred, but the very opposite.

 So, the solution lies with beginning to see that there is a dual process that we can begin to apply.
 Such a dual process will help us to be able to decipher where were have been accepting untruth as truth, and truth as untruth (not that life is about right or wrong, we simply have a choice about whether to learn to live in ways which foster life or to live in ways which sabotage it).